cushionbadak/clozeMaster/README.md

 # ClozeMaster-demo
 Artifacts for "ClozeMaster: Fuzzing Rust Compiler by Harnessing LLMs for Infilling Masked Real Programs".

+## Introduction to this custom branch
+This is forked repository of the original `https://github.com/clozeMasterPro/clozeMaster`, and this branch, `faster` contains two major updates for faster code generation:

+1. early stopping (when it meets EOM token, then stops to inference)
+2. batch execution

+the default is `--batch_size 4`, and you can customize batch size or use `--no_batch`

 ## Introduction
 ClozeMaster is a novel fuzzing tool that leverages large language models (LLMs) to generate effective test cases for Rust compilers.
 The key idea behind ClozeMaster is to identify the bracket structure of given code and use it to guide the generation of new test cases through masked token completion.
 <br>